unicode-org/message-format-wg/spec/registry.md

 ## Goals

-The goal of the registry is to provide a machine-readable description of MessageFormat extensions (custom functions) in order to:
+The registry provides a machine-readable description of MessageFormat extensions (custom functions), in order to support the following goals and use-cases:

-* support the localization roundtrip,
-* validate message correctness, and
-* improve the authoring experience.

-## Use Cases

-The registry enables the following usage scenarios:

-* Generate variant keys for a given locale during XLIFF extraction.
-* Verify the exhaustiveness of variant keys given a selector.
+* Validate semantic properties of messages.
+For example:
     * Type-check values passed into functions.
     * Validate that matching functions are only called in selectors.
     * Validate that formatting functions are only called in placeholders.
+    * Verify the exhaustiveness of variant keys given a selector.
+* Support the localization roundtrip.
+For example:
+    * Generate variant keys for a given locale during XLIFF extraction.
+* Improve the authoring experience.
+For example:
     * Forbid edits to certain function options (e.g. currency options).
     * Autocomplete function and option names.
     * Display on-hover tooltips for function signatures with documentation.
     * Display/edit known message metadata.
     * Restrict input in GUI by providing a dropdown with all viable option values.

 ## Data Model